-Hashing a password is the process of taking a string of any length (the password in this example) and producing a fixed length hash value.
-Password cracking tools can be used to try and guess that password that converts into these hashes.
-This leads to a need for strong passwords to make the guessing process time consuming and hopefully infeasible.
+Hashing a password takes a string of any length (the password in this example) and produces a fixed-length hash value.
+Password cracking tools can be used to try and guess the password that converts into these hashes.
+This leads to a need for strong passwords to make the guessing process time-consuming and hopefully infeasible.

-I asked a friend of mine, IT security expert Josh Kaldor, about what makes a good password and he had quite a lot to say on the subject.
-Josh did some research, creating hashes using various combinations of passwords with different attributes, then went to cracking them and comparing the results against a benchmark.
+I asked a friend, IT security expert Josh Kaldor, about what makes a good password, and he had quite a lot to say on the subject.
+Josh did research, creating hashes using various combinations of passwords with different attributes, then cracked them and compared the results against a benchmark.
 Here are some of his conclusions:

 Common methods used to create “strong” passwords

 Phrases are a great way to meet password requirement length and complexity requirements.

 A common problem here is that users will be apt to choose non-random (guessable/relatable) phrases or pop-culture references such as ‘TheHungerGames1’ which are subject to obvious dictionary attacks.
 The words have to be non-relational.

 Using acronyms to create a password is a handy way to hamper Dictionary Attacks on your password and create a password that is hard to remember for the person who doesn’t know the acronym behind it.

 The issue here is that it’s hard to create a long string, and if a user adds digits to the end, it is incredibly weak (as crackers assume digits or modifiers at the start or end).
 Make these passwords stronger by combining them with a phrase.

 Like the acronym method, a pattern method is great for creating a seemingly illogical string that is hard to remember and will foil Dictionary Attacks.
 The issue in this case is people’s tendency to use similar patterns (like QWERTY), which in turn play right into the Dictionary Attack’s hands.